Internship Guidelines for Employers

 Compensation varies based on the industry and the skill level required for the position.

-Academic Credit Approval Process
+Standard Academic Credit Approval Process

 Faculty Supervisor: If approved, a professor within the appropriate department assesses the student’s learning based on a learning agreement he/she provides to the student, and the employer’s mid-semester and final performance evaluations completed during the internship period.